Director Linda Stonecipher

 - Students will not be invited back to their position if they do not honor their signed contract.

-- Conditions of employment include keeping a GPA of 3.0 or higher.
+- Conditions of employment including keeping a GPA of 3.0 or higher.

 All non-native English speaking students must also provide proof of proficiency in the English language by submitting an official copy of an English testing score report.
 Paper-based TOEFL: minimum score 550.
 Internet-based TOEFL: minimum score 79.
 IELTS Test: minimum score 6.0.